ygweygyigyigyigerig/ygweygyigyigyigerig/README.md

 - 👀 I’m interested in linux, hyprland ricing and programming

-- 🌱 I’m currently learning godot engine
+- 🌱 I’m currently learning rust

 - 📫 How to contact me :
   - my discord : szymonschabiak